Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Address (32 bytes hex, e.g. `1f6ca3a7a6fccc7a4ee8034a297b559ee7b343a1912aab89586126564dec166a`)
 * Hash (32 bytes hex, e.g. `04ef3428895f2bccbf67a19e33f4a0ba0d9f67a0eb5eb1841cea13f6abff3134`)

-Data values that are sufficiently small, including all of the above, are **embedded** directly within larger Data Objects that contain them.
+Data values that are sufficiently small, including all of the above, are **embedded** directly within larger Data Values that contain them.
 This is an internal implementation detail to reduce the overhead of storing and communicating many small objects independently, which is transparent to CVM code.